-You can present your agreement through either a browsewrap or a clickwrap method.
+When getting people to consent to your legal agreements such as Privacy Policies, Terms and Conditions and Cookies Notices, you can do so via either the browsewrap or a clickwrap method.
 Both of these methods are a way to notify your users of your legal agreements, but they do it in very different and distinct ways.

-You're using the Browsewrap method when you add a link on your website to your Terms & Conditions or other legal agreement, and in that agreement you state that by using your service or simply being on your website, the user is agreeing to your terms.
+The Browsewrap method is when you add a link on your website to your Terms & Conditions or other legal agreement, and in that agreement you state that by using your service or simply being on your website, the user is agreeing to your terms.

 The reason it is called a "browse"-wrap is because the agreement does not require express (i.e., I Agree buttons) consent to agree to the agreement.